vdsm/virtual-dsm/readme.md

     - /dev/disk/by-uuid/45678-45678-45678-45678-45678:/dev/disk3
   ```

-  Make sure to bind the disk via its UUID (obtainable via `lsblk -o name,uuid`) instead of its name (`/dev/sdc`), to make sure it can never accidently pass the wrong disk when their name assignments get shuffled.
+  Make sure to bind the disk via its UUID (obtainable via `lsblk -o name,uuid`) instead of its name (`/dev/sdc`), to prevent ever binding the wrong disk when the drive letters happen to change.

   Please note that the device needs to be totally empty (without any partition table) otherwise DSM does not always format it into a volume.